 There are no general exclusions under our Group Life policies - all causes of death are covered for eligible members.
 However, there is a restriction on travelling on business against Foreign and Commonwealth Office advice (please see below).

 The catastrophe clause could be invoked if the catastrophe provisions under the policy are met.
 The coronavirus pandemic would be considered as one originating cause.

 However, as the catastrophe limit is usually at least £100 million per policy, it is very unlikely that the limit would be reached.
 Please check policy documents for the catastrophe limit applying to a particular policy.

 A catastrophe means one or a series of originating causes or events which results in more than one death, irrespective of the period of time or area over which they take place.

-Under the terms of our current standard policy, there is a restriction on travelling on business against Foreign and Commonwealth Office (FCO) advice.
-The restriction applies where the FCO advises against all travel (Red Zone).
-As the FCO has advised against all travel to certain areas, our Group Life policies will not cover individuals subsequently travelling to those areas on business.
+Under the terms of our current standard policy, there is a restriction on travelling on business where the FCO advises against all travel (red zone).
+Where the FCO has advised against all travel to an area, our Group Life policies will not cover individuals subsequently travelling to that area on business.
 We will, however, cover any individuals who travelled on business to an area which was not a red zone when they travelled, but has since become a red zone.

 Group Income Protection policies (GIP)

 There is no catastrophe limit under our GIP policies.
 Our current standard GIP terms do not include a requirement to follow FCO guidance for business travel.

 For a GIP claim to be valid, it must meet the terms of the policy which includes the member meeting the definition of incapacity and having been unable to work due to illness or injury for the whole of the deferred period.